 IPSA Edson Award for Leadership in Integrated Public Safety

-The International Public Safety Association is accepting nominations from domestic and international public safety representatives for the IPSA Edson Award for Leadership in Integrated Public Safety.
+The International Public Safety Association was accepting nominations through December 15, 2017, from domestic and international public safety representatives for the IPSA Edson Award for Leadership in Integrated Public Safety.
 This distinguished award recognizes outstanding leadership in advocating for public safety interoperability and honors an individual who puts service before self, works tirelessly to make our communities safer and applies lessons learned and best practices in the public safety profession.

 Has someone who works in public safety inspired you?
 The IPSA Edson Award for Leadership in Integrated Public Safety signifies exemplary leadership.
 We have all had those mentors, colleagues and supervisors who selflessly share their experiences and expertise to make us better public safety practitioners.
 This award is given to that individual – the one who effortlessly displays exceptional and consistent leadership qualities during times of crisis and even in day-to-day operations.

 We established the IPSA Edson Award for Leadership in Integrated Public Safety in October 2016 and presented it to its first recipient Chief (ret.)
 Scott Edson during the first IPSA Conference.
 The IPSA’s leadership team established this award because we recognize that without exceptional leadership, we would not exist.
 Without strong leadership, we would digress from our mission.
 Without proven leadership, we would not be where we are today.